 Food Service at the Birches and on Adventure Trips

 In the Birches and on Adventure Trips, all meals are provided by Camp Echo, including meals eaten while traveling to and from destinations.
 Our teen and trip staff develop menus that are healthy and well-rounded, while catering to the interests of the group when possible.
 As groups gain experience and become ready to take on new responsibilities, participants gain more active role in preparing meals.

 Every summer Camp Echo serves campers with various food allergies and dietary restrictions.
 Please contact the Clinic Manager, Katie Trippi, if you have specific questions or concerns.

 Camp Echo is NOT peanut-free.
-Nuts are not used in the preparation of any food served in our Dining Hall and peanut butter is not available in our Dining Hall.
-However, there are treats available at our Trading Post that contain nuts.
-Our staff realize that every camper’s situation is unique and is happy to answer questions regarding specific campers.
+However, nuts are not used in the preparation of any food served in our Dining Hall and peanut butter is not available in our Dining Hall, and there our Trading Post no longer sells snacks that contain nuts.